 Beauty editors aren’t exactly known to be brand loyal.
 In fact, very few can name more than one product they’ve been in a monogynous relationship with for more than a few months.
 It’s not that we’re fickle by nature.
 It’s just that by the time we hit the bottom of our must-have jar of night cream, there’s a new one we’re bound to fall in love with waiting for us.
 (Life’s rough, we know.)
 We’re telling you all this only to highlight the importance of the products that do make it into our regular rotation—the ones that don’t get replaced by the latest and greatest, our one true (beauty) loves.
-This February, we’re sharing all of our product love stories.
+These are our product love stories.
 Enjoy!

 Ask a woman to share her favorite lipsticks, and a dreamy look will cross her face, like that of someone suddenly remembering lost, former loves.
 There is perhaps no product as emotionally-charged, or capable of transforming a face.
 To me, lipstick has always been my first product love—the one that I fell desperately for at first swipe, and the one that made me truly excited about wearing makeup (I try to skim over the unfortunate blue eyeliner phase during my formative early-teen years—the glasses did little to help either).